idris0001/Alapo-GrantBot/README.md

 # Alapo-GrantBot
-An AI-powered chatbot that helps users explore and understand grant opportunities, built with OpenAI and a custom knowledge base.
+An AI-powered chatbot that helps users explore and understand grant opportunities being developed with OpenAI and a custom knowledge base.